github/archive-program/TheTechTree.md

 The line-by-line act of writing software is quite different from the team-by-team process of developing, testing, integrating, and deploying it.
 A few key approaches, tools, and roles are described here, including, for obvious reasons, unpacking Git itself.

-_Mythical Man-Month, The: Essays on Software Engineering, Anniversary Edition_ by Frederick Brooks Jr.

-_Working in Public: The Making and Maintenance of Open Source Software_ by Nadia Eghbal (Stripe Press)
+_Working in Public: The Making and Maintenance of Open Source Software_ by Nadia Eghbal (Stripe Press) /

 _The Manager&#39;s Path_ by Camille Fournier (O&#39;Reilly)

+_The Missing README_ by Chris Riccomini and Dmitriy Ryaboy (No Starch)

 _Learning Agile_ by Andrew Stellman and Jennifer Greene (O&#39;Reilly)

-_Pro Git_ by Scott Chacon and Ben Straub (Apress)

 _Professional Git_ by Brent Laster (Wiley)

-_Software Testing_ by Paul C. Jorgensen (CRC Press)

-_Agile Testing: A Practical Guide for Testers and Agile Teams_ by Lisa Crispin and Janet Gregory (Addison Wesley)

-_Refactoring_ by Martin Fowler with Kent Beck (Addison Wesley)

-_Patterns of Enterprise Application Architecture_ by Martin Fowler with Dave Rice, Matthew Foemmel, Edward Hiatt, Robert Mee, and Randy Stafford (Addison Wesley)
+_Tangled Web: A Guide to Securing Modern Web Applications_ by Michal Zalewski (No Starch)

+_Metasploit_ by David Kennedy, Jim O'Gorman, Devon Kearns, and Mati Aharoni (No Starch)

 _Effective DevOps_ by Jennifer Davis and Ryn Daniels (O&#39;Reilly)

-_Accelerate: The Science of Lean Software and DevOps_ by Nicole Forsgren, Jez Humble, and Gene Kim (IT Revolution)

-_Continuous Delivery_ by Jez Humble and Dave Farley (Addison Wesley)

-_The Phoenix Project_ by Gene Kim, Kevin Behr, and George Spafford (IT Revolution Press)

-_Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Martin (Prentice Hall)

-_DevOps Handbook: How to Create World Class Agility, Reliability, &amp; Security in Technology Organizations_ by Gene Kim, Jez Humble, Patrick Debois, and John Willis (IT Revolution)

 _Site Reliability Engineering_ edited by Betsy Beyer, Chris Jone, Jennifer Petoff &amp; Niall Richard Murphy (O&#39;Reilly)